 “…expression of 5-HT2B is relatively low in healthy liver as compared to diseased liver, in which this receptor is highly expressed in activated HSCs [hepatic stellate cells] in association with fibrotic tissue….HSCs are key suppressors of hepatocyte proliferation…this function is provided by serotonin-induced expression of TGF-β1, dependent on the 5-HT2B receptor…”

-Beneficial effects of a fast or cleanse can arise from the avoidance of harmful polyunsaturated fats and other metabolically interfering ingredients, leading to an overall reduction in digestive system toxicity and detox load.
+Potential beneficial effects of a fast or cleanse can arise from the avoidance of harmful polyunsaturated fats (PUFAs) and other metabolically interfering ingredients, leading to an overall reduction in digestive system toxicity and detox load.

-Insufficient intake of protein and sugar in particular, prevents proper thyroid metabolism.
-This can slow digestion and decrease intestinal barrier function, allowing more endotoxin and other substances through, placing additional stress on the liver.
+Insufficient intake of protein and sugar in particular however, prevents proper thyroid metabolism.
+This can then slow digestion and decrease intestinal barrier function, allowing more endotoxin and other substances through, placing additional stress on the liver.

 An overloaded or damaged liver is less able to carry out its detoxifying role, allowing more and more inflammatory substances – including endotoxin, serotonin, estrogen and cortisol – to pass into circulation.
 This can counteract benefits which may come from fasting.